As a befriender you could provide company for a lonely older person in South Gloucestershire.

 What do befrienders do?

 It's a terrible thing to be lonely.
-Did you know that 1.2 million older people are chronically lonely and in South Gloucestershire we have over 200 people waiting for a volunteer to visit?
-You can do something to help by becoming a befriender with Age UK South Gloucestershire.
+Did you know that 1.2 million older people are chronically lonely, and in South Gloucestershire, we have over 150 people waiting for a volunteer to visit?
+You can do something to help by becoming a Befriender with Age UK South Gloucestershire.

-Befrienders get matched with an older person in the community.
-They visit them or call them on a regular basis to provide companionship.
+Befriending volunteers get matched with an older person in the community.
+They visit them or give them a call regularly to provide companionship.

 What you will get out of it

-- It's a great way to make a real difference to someone's life
+- It's a great way to make a real difference in someone's life

 - You'll be giving something to your community

-- You get to be part of Age UK South Gloucestershire's volunteer team
+- You get to be part of Age UK South Gloucestershire's friendly volunteer team

 - Volunteers tell us they find befriending really rewarding

 Befriending volunteers are expected to contact their match regularly; this usually works out at least once a week.